 Note that these prices are for pre-primed (unpainted) boards, so you also need to account for hiring a painter to give your siding a finished look.

-The cost of painting your house also varies greatly depending on who you hire for the job, and what type of paint you use.
+Keep in mind that the cost of painting your house will vary greatly depending on local labor rates for painting pros, who you hire for the job, and what type of paint you use.
 For example, ceramic paint costs much more than regular exterior paint, but will last much longer.

 |Board Exposure||Cost per 12′ Board||Cost / Square (100 sq. ft.)|